ajwadimran7/UE4-Subsystems/README.md

 In case you didn't know, the subsystem classes are instantiated and managed by the Engine itself.
 See the second link down below to know more about different subsystems and their lifetime.

 Subsystems livestream: https://www.youtube.com/watch?v=v5b1FvKBYzc
-Working with subsystems (Documentation & examples on how to get the subsustem's reference in other classes): https://docs.unrealengine.com/en-US/ProgrammingAndScripting/Subsystems/index.html
+Working with subsystems (Documentation & examples on how to get the subsystem's reference in other classes): https://docs.unrealengine.com/en-US/ProgrammingAndScripting/Subsystems/index.html

 Making it tick:
 FTickableObjectBase class: https://docs.unrealengine.com/en-US/API/Runtime/Engine/FTickableObjectBase/index.html